Obmondo/kubeaid/README.md

 ## support

-Besides the community support, the primary developers of this project offers support via services on https://obmondo.com - where you can opt to have us react to your alerts, and/or help you with developing new features or other tasks on clusters, setup using this project.
+Besides the community support, the primary developers of this project offers support via services on https://obmondo.com - where you can opt to have us observe your world - and react to your alerts, and/or help you with developing new features or other tasks on clusters, setup using this project.

 There are ZERO vendor lockin - so any subscription you sign - can be cancelled at any time - you only pay for 1 month at a time.

+With a subscription we will be there, to ensure your smooth operations, in timeso f sickness and employee shortages - and able to scale your development efforts on k8id if needed.

 ## License

-**K8id.io** is licensed under the GPLv3 license, as we believe this is the best way to protect against the patent attacks we see hurting the industry; where companies submit code that uses technology they have patented, and then turn and litigate companies that use the software.
+**K8id** is licensed under the GPLv3 license, as we believe this is the best way to protect against the patent attacks we see hurting the industry; where companies submit code that uses technology they have patented, and then turn and litigate companies that use the software.